-- C. Do not disturb hazardous materials or items suspected of containing hazardous materials except under procedures specified elsewhere in the Contract Documents. - D. Storage or sale of removed items or materials on-site is not permitted.
+- E. Hazardous material remediation is included in demolition work, and is specified elsewhere in the Contract Documents. - F. Do not disturb hazardous materials or items suspected of containing hazardous materials except under procedures specified elsewhere in the Contract Documents. - G. On-site storage or sale of removed items or materials is not permitted.